Carsington: History

 British aurochs specimen CPC98 was retrieved in 1998 from Carsington Pasture Cave, possess P mtDNA haplogroup sequences and radiocarbon dated to 6,738 ± 68 calibrated years BP.
 An aurochs is a kind of wild cattle.

+Etymology

+While human activity and settlement in Carsington predates Anglo-Saxon establishments, the Old English term for the village is still used today.

+The origin of 'Carsington' is as follows: